From the first moment when getting the diagnosis of type 2 diabetes all can be overwhelming and daunting.

 Here are some suggestions for the 3 main and important meals of the day.

 Once we take a closer look at all ideas, we will notice that they are not very different from what we already consume.
 Also, we will be aware that our favorite meals and recipes can be easily adapted to be healthier without a huge difference in taste.

 Making these changes can help, however, do not go over the top and change everything right after the diabetes diagnosis simply because you will find it difficult to stay focused in the long run.

 Usually, people do not need snacks between meals unless they take medications for their type of diabetes.
 In case they treat diabetes with a particular medication, there is a risk of low blood glucose, i.e. hypos, and they might need to snack.

 Consult your doctor in order to prevent hypos.
 Regular snacks will make things difficult when it comes to diabetes management and maintaining a healthy weight.

-The healthiest choice of snack is fat-free yogurt, a piece of fruit and rice cakes.
+The healthiest choice of snacks is fat-free yogurt, a piece of fruit, and rice cakes.